 - When you’re here, it’s easy to forget where you are.
 The brilliant marquees, the shimmering outdoor chandelier and the bustling after-dinner crowd all feel more Times Square than Playhouse Square.

 - Any one of the five main theaters in Playhouse Square — Allen Theatre, Connor Palace, Hanna Theatre, KeyBank State Theatre and Mimi Ohio Theatre — are all worth seeing in person whether there’s a show or not.
-All were built between 1921-1922, most were restored to their original opulence in the 1970s and ‘80s, while others have seen more recent renovations.
+Each was built between 1921-1922 and most were restored to their original opulence in the 1970s and ‘80s, while others have seen more recent renovations.

-- Don’t leave without getting an Insta-worthy shot of the GE Chandelier that hangs outside above East 14th Street.
-(As the world's largest outdoor chandelier, it’s impossible to miss.)
+- Speaking of the chandelier, don’t leave without getting an Insta-worthy shot on East 14th Street with its twinkling splendor as your backdrop.
+(As the world's largest outdoor chandelier — thanks, GE — it’s impossible to miss.)

 What Else to Do?

 - This massive collection of landmark theaters and its award-winning programming is the catalyst to Playhouse Square’s transformation into its own 24/7 Downtown district — complete with residential living.
 In the past few years, a couple of blocks (between Euclid Ave. and Prospect Ave.; East 12th and East 17th Streets) have transformed into a dining, entertainment and nightlife destination in and of itself.
-That means you can pair your theater experience with the upscale cuisine served at Cowell & Hubbard, rustic Italian dishes at Cibreo Italian Kitchen, the delightful menu at District, big glasses of wine at BIN 216 or even a few tacos from Puente Viejo.
+That means you can pair your theater experience with the upscale casual cuisine served at Republic Food and Drink, rustic Italian dishes at Cibreo Italian Kitchen, the delightful menu at District, big glasses of wine at BIN 216 or even a few tacos from 1942 Tacos and Tequila.